foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Because of these, Charian is more than just another serializer, but an enabling technology for building [a simple yet capable system that allows unified data exchange between all programs](#afterword-the-big-picture).
+Charian allows lightweight and flexible cross-program data exchange by using only common data transport methods and protocols, as opposed to the conventional approaches of building and maintaining custom pipelines that are bound to specific applications and data models.
+The vision of Charian is to be the foundation technology of [a Universal Data Exchange system for unified data communication between all programs](#afterword-the-big-picture).

 ## Inside the API